 We looked at the 200 Top Australian influencers on Instagram and their 20 most recent posts.
-Moving on from Indonesia, Malaysia and Singapore, we used a variety of tools that identify influencers and some good old manual searching.
+Moving on from Indonesia, Malaysia, and Singapore, we used a variety of tools that identify influencers and some good old manual searching.
 They have a combined reach of over 89.7 million, much of which is presumably duplicate audiences (given Australia’s population is 25 million).
-In total, we have analysed 4,000 posts and found over 1,000 unique brands, organisations, companies, and events mentioned.
+In total, we have analyzed 4,000 posts and found over 1,000 unique brands, organizations, companies, and events mentioned.
 Among them are global brands like Zara, Swarovski, Tommy Hilfiger, PayPal, Fanta and also hundreds of local businesses.
 This is unsurprising as many Australian influencers collaborate with international brands especially travel brands as well as many local Australian indie brands.

 As we have done previously, we broke the profiles down to five influencer groups based on their follower count:

 - Type A: 1.5m – 6m

 - Type D: 61k – 100k

 - Type E: 30k – 60k

 Posting frequency does not change much across the different types of influencers, it seems like everyone is publishing new content 3-7 times a week.
 Some influencers post less frequently, some more than 20 times a week.
 Post frequency does not affect the engagement rate of the overall influencer, in fact, the engagement rate is more influenced by the number of followers of the influencer.